DataSnowman/carprice/ws2preview-automl-ui/README.md

 2. Deploy Model, enter a Deployment name and click the Deploy button.

-``Note that if you click the Deploy button it is going to take 20 minutes to deploy the model.
-You will also have to delete the deployment, so you are not charged on Azure to continue to run the compute in an Azure Container Instance (ACI)``
+``Note that if you click the Deploy button it is going to take 5 to 10 minutes to deploy the model.
+You will also have to delete the endpoint, so you are not charged on Azure to continue to run the compute in an Azure Container Instance (ACI)``

 ![deploymodel2](https://raw.githubusercontent.com/DataSnowman/carprice/master/images/deploymodel2.png)